DavidRC-Projects/motus_physio/README.md

 ## Feature Planning

+Below is a table of opportunities for the project, together with a score of their importance level and viability (rated low to high, 1-5).
+Features that score highly on importance and viability will be features that must be addressed first as part of the MVP.
+Features that are scored mid range are should have features, which will be added to the project once it has achieved MVP status.
+Low scored features, are could have features and if not attended to in this development version will be marked to be addressed in a future version.

+User roles are included in this project as there are different features of the site dependant on what type of user you are.
+There are three categories of user for the site: **Guest Users** (those who do not have an account), **Users** (who have signed up and verified their account) and **Admins** (users who have superuser status and are able to perform additional tasks on the site reserved for healthcare professionals, such as managing appointments and responding to patient messages).

 | User Type   | Feature                          | Importance | Viability | MVP |
 | :---------- | :------------------------------- | :--------: | :-------: | :-: |
 | User       | Sign up for an account           |     5      |     5     | MVP |